saranRangisetti/Saran-os/README.md

 # SaranOS 🌌

-A modern desktop environment that runs entirely in your web browser, built by Sai Saran Rangisetti.
+A modern desktop environment that runs entirely in your web browser.

 ## About